 Type of Support

-The researchers decided to firstly find out the different supports systems that exists for women in the informal sector.
+The research indicated the different supports systems that exists for women in the informal sector.
 This was to help in understanding whether the types of support systems that women received play a key role in the success and failure of the different entrepreneur business that they are doing.

 Figure 1: Types of support system Source